-Here the Negative Double typically shows exactly 4 spades and a one spade bid shows 5+ spades.
+Here the Negative Double typically shows exactly 4 spades versus a one spade bid which shows 5+ spades.
 Both these bids are a 1-round force with a minimum to an unlimited hand.

 The Negative Double convention allows you to describe various heart holding and strength.
-Less than 10HCP with 6 hearts: X and then bid 2♥ which is not forcing; or, 10+HCP with a 5+card heart suit: bid 2♥; or, 10+HCP and a 4-card heart suit: make a Negative Double.
+Less than 8 HCP with 6 hearts: X and then bid 2♥ which is not forcing; or, 10+HCP with a 5+card heart suit, which is a 1-round force: bid 2♥; or, 8+HCP and a 4-card heart suit: make a Negative Double.